yast/yast-installation/doc/SELF_UPDATE.md

 YaST will use RPM packages stored in a rpm-md repository, although they are handled in a different way:

-* All RPMs in the repository are considered (no "patch" metadata).
+* All RPMs in the repository are considered (no "patch" metadata), only some meta-packages are skipped (e.g. the packages providing `system-installation()` or `product()`, it does not make sense to apply them to the inst-sys).
 * RPMs are not installed in the usual way: they're uncompressed and no scripts are executed.
 * No dependency checks are performed.
 RPMs are added in alphabetical order.